sherlock-audit/2025-04-aegis-op-grant-judging/README.md

 # Issue M-2: A whale adversary can grief the redeem functionality through redeem limit consumption

 Source: https://github.com/sherlock-audit/2025-04-aegis-op-grant-judging/issues/497

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 0xDLG, 0xJoyBoy03, 0xNForcer, 0xbakeng, 0xc0ffEE, Ikigai, Ironsidesec, OpaBatyo, farman1094, gkrastenov, hildingr, iamandreiski, itsgreg, mahdikarimi, phoenixv110, ptsanev, vinica\_boy, xAlismx